tetlika/revolut/README.md

 # Hello World API

 This repository contains a simple "Hello World" application that can be deployed both locally and on AWS.
 By default, it is configured to use the local environment.
+On local environment localstack is used to mock DynamoDB, Lambda and API gateway functionality.

+Same code is used to deploy code to AWS and to local environment.
+To which environment deploy is regulated by variable https://github.com/tetlika/revolut/blob/main/vars.tf#L23, set it to AWS when deploying to AWS.

 ![AWS Architecture Diagram](https://github.com/tetlika/revolut/blob/main/diagram.png)